Image Quality Assessment Using Machine Learning

 Natural Image

-This term refers to an image that is directly captured by a camera with no subsequent post-processing.
-These images retain their original, undiluted form, preserving the essence of the shot as seen through the lens of the camera.
+This term refers to an image directly captured by a camera without subsequent post-processing.
+These images retain their original, undiluted form, preserving the essence of the shot as seen through the camera's lens.

 Possible Solutions